Roswell (TV series): Season one

-Though sworn to tell no one, Liz does divulge Max's secret to Maria in the pilot.
-Eventually, Alex also learns about the aliens.
-Secrecy and the tension that surrounds secrets become major themes of the series, important to character development, relationships, and plot.
-Fear of authority is another theme of the series, and the teenagers must protect the secret from antagonists who are in positions of authority: Roswell's sheriff, Jim Valenti, and a series of FBI agents.
+Max divulging the secret of his heritage to Liz and the series of revelations as other characters, first Maria and then Alex, give the first season of Roswell much of its narrative tension, secrecy and trust being important to character development, relationships, and plot.
+Fear of authority is another theme of the series, as the teenagers protect the secret from characters who are in positions of authority: Roswell's sheriff, Jim Valenti (William Sadler), and a series of FBI agents.

 Two romances develop between human and alien characters.
 Liz and Max's romance is portrayed as tender and sweet, while Michael and Maria's is portrayed as passionate and often explosive.
 Later in the first season a tentative romance develops between Isabel and Alex.

 Toward the end of the season another alien character is introduced.
 Nasedo is a shape shifter, with a violent, murderous past.
-The gang initially believes that Tess Harding, the new kid in town, is Nasedo because she seems to have a strange effect on Max, but this character turns out to be a teenage alien raised by Nasedo.
+The gang initially believes that new kid in town Tess Harding (Emilie de Ravin) is Nasedo because she seems to have a strange effect on Max, but this character turns out to be a teenage alien raised by Nasedo.

-At the end of the season, it is revealed that Max, Isabel, Michael and Tess are clones of the "Royal Four" of Antar, the planet these characters come from.
+As the show's first season conculdes, it is revealed that Max, Isabel, Michael and Tess are clones of the "Royal Four" of Antar, the planet these characters come from.
 In a former life, Max was the king of his planet, Isabel his sister and a princess, Michael his second in command and Tess his wife and the queen.
 The four learn they are alien-human hybrids: their alien DNA was mixed with human DNA in order to allow them to look like humans and survive on earth.
 Their mission is to one day return to Antar and reclaim the throne from Kivar, Max's enemy in his previous life.
-As a result of this revelation, Liz distances herself from Max because she believes she can't get in the way of Max's destiny.
+As a result of this revelation, Liz distances herself from Max because she believes she cannot get in the way of Max's destiny.